 All the components of the thesis are included in the evaluation.
 The written component of the thesis is examined on the basis of the submitted PDF document.
-If the thesis contains a unique event that cannot be reproduced as such (e.g. exhibition, discussion, pedagogical experiment, performance), the student must request for examiners for that component well in advance of the event.
+If the thesis contains a unique event that cannot be reproduced as such (e.g. exhibition, discussion, pedagogical experiment, performance), the student must request the examiners to be appointed well in advance of the event.
 The examiners of the work must acquaint themselves with the production component and the related documentation.

 If this is not possible, the examiners acquaint themselves with the production only on the basis of documentation.
 Producing adequate documentation for the evaluation of the thesis is the responsibility of the student.

 If the thesis consists of a design or other production component and a written component, the student must specify the emphasis to be given to the different components in the evaluation.
 However, the thesis is always evaluated as a whole, with all the components of the thesis included in the evaluation.
 The examiners evaluate the thesis in accordance with the criteria specified in the appendix (APPENDIX 1).
+Examiners write the examination statement and present a grade proposal to the programme committee.
+The statement is written in the same language as the thesis or the translation of the thesis for examination.
+Supervisor delivers the statement and the grade proposal to the committee.
 The final grade is given for the thesis as a whole using those evaluation criteria which are relevant for the thesis.
-Emphasis may be put on criteria most relevant for that particular thesis: if the student defines his or her work as theoretical or applied research, the criterion Quality of the artistic component may be ignored.
+Emphasis may be put on criteria most relevant for that particular thesis: if the student defines their work as theoretical or applied research, the criterion Quality of the artistic component may be ignored.
 In such cases, weight is put on the criterion Discussion of the topic, conclusions and interpretation